When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Hailstorm and thunderstorm in the mountains

-The picture was taken Wielka Polana in Dolinie Małej Łąki (Valley of the little meadow) capturing the lightning strike. © Tomasz Zajda / Adobe Stock
+The picture was taken on Wielka Polana in Dolinie Małej Łąki (Valley of the Little Meadow) capturing the lightning strike. © Tomasz Zajda / Adobe Stock

 Thunderstorms are very common in the Tatra mountains.
 The highest number can be observed in June, July and August.